ibm-cloud-docs/schematics/faqs.md

 ```
 {: pre}

-## Why do you get authentication error when Schematics workspace is created by using API?
+## How do I overcome the authentication error when Schematics workspace is created by using API?
 {: #createworkspace-authentication-error}
 {: faq}
 {: support}

-Before you create Schematics workspace, you need to create the IAM access token for your {{site.data.keyword.cloud_notm}} Account.
+You need to create the IAM access token for your {{site.data.keyword.cloud_notm}} Account.
 For more information, about creating IAM access token, see [Get token password](https://cloud.ibm.com/apidocs/iam-identity-token-api#gettoken-password){: external}.
 You can refer the following sample error message and the solution for the authentication error.

 **Error message**